-The PMO is responsible for coordinating, and oftentimes leading activities across a portfolio of projects and programs, communicating out on status to all of its key stakeholders.
+It is responsible for coordinating, and oftentimes leading activities across a portfolio of projects and programs, communicating on status to all of its key stakeholders.

 As highlighted above, a PMO is a group that plays a critical part in driving successful program and project delivery across an organization.
 It ensures that the required level of planning, project controls, and quality checks are in place.
 It also drives visibility into program and project performance, enabling executives and team members to more effectively control and achieve the desired outcomes.

-In short, a successful PMO helps organizations to:
+In short, a successful Project Management Office helps organizations to:

 All of this leads to fewer failed projects and increased customer satisfaction.

-The number one reason that PMOs fail is due to mismatched expectations.
-This is due in part to a misunderstanding of the many roles that a PMO can play in an organization.
+The number one reason that most fail is due to mismatched expectations.
+This is due in part to a misunderstanding of the many roles that a Project Management Office can play in an organization.

 Additional reasons include:

 It also is due to the ever-changing landscape of project management today.
 Let’s walk through the roles and responsibilities of a PMO to better understand how to drive successful project and program delivery.

 A PMO plays several roles in managing projects.
 It can also serve many functions within the organization, but this comes down to what level it sits in the organization.
 First, let’s take a look at the project level.